vmware-tanzu/velero/site/content/docs/main/restore-resource-modifiers.md

 ```
 - The above configmap will apply the Merge Patch to all the pods in namespace ns1 and remove the annotation `foo` from the pods.
 - Both json and yaml format are supported for the patchData.
+- For more details, please refer to [this doc](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/)

 #### Strategic Merge Patch
-you can modify a resource using Strategic Merge Patch
+You can modify a resource using Strategic Merge Patch
 ```yaml
 version: v1
 resourceModifierRules: